-Preventing the spread of germs and infections (occupational exposures) in the Healthcare arena.
+Preventing the spread of germs and infections (occupational exposures) in the healthcare arena.
+Infections acquired in the healthcare arena are called nosocomial infections.

 B. Why is Infection Control important?

 - Infections can:

 - lengthen patient stay in the hospital

 - increase health-care costs

 - cause inconvenience, pain, death

 - One might be exposed to germs that cause sickness and absence from work

 - One could spread illness to family and friends